 For an African uncorrupted by foreign ideologies, wealth does not consist in material accumulation but in interior richness.
 We are as rich as the sum total of the people who have preceded us.
 And which race, Barack, which people on the face of this earth have a longer history than the African people?

-As Jean-Marc Éla, the Cameroon sociologist and theogian, said, in African societies, the true pauper is the individual without descendants.
+As Jean-Marc Éla, the Cameroonian sociologist and theogian, has said, in African societies the true pauper is the individual without descendants.
 Nigerian novelist Chinua Achebe says, “We do not pray to have more money but to have more kinsmen.”
 If we look at life from this point of view we will realise that we were born rich, that our true wealth is received, not self-made, that it is natural not artificial.

 Is the family a social construct?
 No!
 Families are not “constructed” nor are they mere economic units; they descend from a seed, like shoots spring from roots and streams descend from mountain tops.
 A man can no more construct a family than a child can make itself a face.
 Families are natural, not artificial.